1st Royal Lancashire Militia (The Duke of Lancaster's Own): Napoleonic Wars

 The Peace of Amiens was short-lived, and the militia was called out again on 1 April 1803.
 After establishing a depot at Lancaster to train the newly balloted men the 1st RLM marched on 23 May to join the encampment at Danbury, Essex, under the command of Lt-Col John Plumbe, Col Stanley being unwell.
 The recruits followed from Lancaster on 20 July, bringing the regiment up to full strength of 1200 men in 12 companies.
 It remained at Danbury Camp until August 1804, when it was transferred to Brabourne Lees Camp in Kent, and then in June 1805 to Portsmouth.
-In August and September 1805 the 1st RLM was at Weymouth, Dorset, while the royal family was in residence, then in October moved to Exeter and the surrounding villages, where it spent the winter.
+In August and September 1805, while Napoleon assembled an invasion force across the English Channel at Boulogne, the 1st RLM were camped at Weymouth, Dorset, where the royal family was in residence.
+Brigaded with the 1st and 2nd Somerset Militia and the North Yorkshire Militia, on 1 September the regiment had 873 men in 12 companies under Lt Col Edward Wilson.

+In October moved to Exeter and the surrounding villages, where it spent the winter.
 In the spring it returned to Weymouth where it trained the newly balloted men, who replaced those time-expired and those who had volunteered for the regulars (one whole company had done so).
 It returned to Exeter for the winter of 1806, staying there and at Stonehouse Barracks, Plymouth, until May 1809.
 At that time it was ordered to Tavistock and then to Bristol, detaching 100 men to embark at Ilfracombe to sail to Milford Haven and Haverfordwest to reinforce the garrison there.
 The detachment rejoined HQ at Bristol in June, and the regiment stayed there until March 1811.
 During 1810 it had recruiting parties detached to Bolton, Manchester, Preston and Wigan.
 On 8 March 1811 the 1st RLM was ordered to march from Bristol to Hull; however on 25 March it was diverted en route to deal with Luddite disturbances that had broken out at Nottingham.
 It was ordered to resumed its march to Hull Barracks on 22 April.
 In October it was sent to Berwick-upon-Tweed and Tweedmouth, with detachments at Eyemouth and Holy Island.
 In March 1812 it moved into Scotland, to Dunbar and Haddington, and then to Dalkeith.
 It remained there, with occasional detachments to Penicuik where there was a large Prisoner-of-war camp to be guarded, until December 1814.